Few things are as disappointing as discovering that what you thought was gold is fake.

 Some people use inexpensive materials to create items they fraudulently pass off as gold.
 But most jewelry items that look like gold, such as costume jewelry and gold-plated jewelry, are not created to deceive the buyer.

 You can use the following methods to help determine if gold is real.
 However, they are not foolproof.
-To validate any suspicions you might have, visit a reputable jeweler or pawn shop that can evaluate and test whether gold items are authentic.
+To validate any suspicions you might have, visit a reputable jeweler or pawn shop that can test and evaluate gold for its authenticity.
+However, here we have listed some easy tests you can do yourself to determine your gold’s purity.

 #1.
 Magnet Test